 Midwifery at the NMC

-Recently, we have worked with midwives to deliver big changes to the way they’re regulated.
-We’re now working with midwives, mothers and their families to develop new standards of proficiency for registered midwives to make sure they are prepared for the challenges that will face them in their careers.
+We’re now working with midwives, mothers and their families to develop new standards of proficiency to make sure that midwives of the future are prepared for the challenges that will face them in their careers.

 We're proud to be advised by some of the most influential and respected people working in midwifery today.
 These leaders sit on the NMC’s Midwifery Panel.

 The midwifery panel was established in 2015 to give us the high-level advice needed on some of the key issues facing the profession.